ossf/scorecard/errors/errors.md

 // consistent erorr messages to the caller. return sce.Create(sce.ErrRunFailure, ErrInternalInvalidYamlFile.Error())

-// Return a standard check run failure, with an error message from an internal error and and API call error. err := dependency.apiCall() if err != nil {
+// Return a standard check run failure, with an error message from an internal error and an API call error. err := dependency.apiCall() if err != nil {
     return sce.Create(sce.ErrRunFailure, fmt.Sprintf("%v: %v", sce.ErrInternalSomething, err))